*Please note that if you applied and were approved for the program in 2020, you will need to re-apply again for 2021.

 Temporary Patio Program process

-- Staff will review the application submission within three business days and advise the applicant of approval and/or required revisions necessary to establish patio.
+- Staff will review the application submission within three to five business days and advise the applicant of approval and/or required revisions necessary to establish a patio.

 - Georgina Economic Recovery Task Force will issue notice of approval.